WVUHPC/2019-Intro-HPC/_episodes/05-modules.md

 >
 > 4. Check again which version of those 3 components you have now.
 Notice that in the case of Python 3, the command python still goes towards the old python 2.6.6, as the python 3.x interpreter is not backwards compatible with python 2.x the new command is called `python3`, check its version by entering the command.
 >
-> 5. Clean all the environment
+> 5. Clean all of the environment
 >
 >    ~~~
 >    module purge
 >    ~~~
 >    {: .source}
 >
 > 6. Go back and purge all the modules from your environment.
-We will now explore why is important to use a recent compiler.
+We will now explore why it is important to use a recent compiler.
 Try to compile the code at `1.Intro-HPC/05.modules/lambda_c++14.cpp`.
 Go to the folder and execute:
 >
 >    ~~~
 >    g++ lambda_c++14.cpp